Data Source in Blazor ComboBox Component

 The ComboBox also supports different kinds of data services such as OData, OData V4, and Web API, and data formats such as XML, JSON, and JSONP with the help of DataManager adaptors.

-Specifies the category under which the list item has to be grouped. |
+GroupBy string Specifies the category under which the list item is grouped.

-Specifies the icon class of each list item. |
+IconCss string Specifies the icon CSS class for each list item.

 Local data can be represented in two ways as described below.